-At Alberta School for the Deaf and Tevie Miller Heritage School Program, we are committed to ensuring that our school is a safe and productive learning environment.
+At Aldergrove School, we are committed to ensuring that our school is a safe and productive learning environment.
 Where necessary, interventions or disciplinary action may be used to address unacceptable behaviour by students.
+Here are our steps in response to unacceptable behaviour: